gpadolina/TimeSeries-notes/TimeSeries/03 - ForecastersToolbox.md

 than the median, we say the point forecasts have been bias-adjusted.
 Bias adjustment is not done by default in the *forecast* package.
 If you want your forecasts to be means rather than medians, use the argument ```biasadj=TRUE``` when you select your Box-cox transformation parameter.

+## Residual diagnostics

+### Fitted values
+Each observation in a time series can be forecast using all previous observations.
+These are called *fitted values*.
+### Residuals
+The residuals in a time series model are what is left over after fitting a model.
+For many time series models, the residuals are equal to the difference between the observations and the corresponding fitted values.